|Period:||Semester 1, Block I||Hours of study:||28:00 hrs|

 This course explores the value of experimental archaeology as a research tool and as a method for public outreach.

 The use of experimental archaeology as a scientific method requires knowledge of the correct application of the method of experimental research and underlying theory.
 It also requires knowledge of materials and technologies.
-To some extent this can be learnt in theory, but hands-on experience is indispensable.
+To some extent this can be learned in theory, but hands-on experience is indispensable.

 Students will have to design and conduct a group experiment that will be presented in an individual report.